DEVILENMO/DeadEye-Auto-Aiming-System/README.md

 - **Target Tracking**: Combines the Hungarian algorithm and Kalman filter to optimize the accuracy and stability of target tracking.
 - **Assist Aiming**: The DeadEyeAutoAimingModule class, inheriting from the AutoAimModule base class, uses PID control algorithms to achieve smooth assist aiming.
 - **Easy to Extend**: Users can customize or extend their own target detection modules or assist aiming modules according to their needs.
+- **Multi-language UI**: Features a simple and intuitive user interface that supports both English and Simplified Chinese.
+Users can easily switch between languages or add support for new languages.

 ## 技术路线